MalloZup/lavanda/README.md

 # Lavanda
 Lavanda is a ruby library, testing utilities builded around twopence.

-The library is published in rubygem.
+The library is published in rubygem.org

 ## How install and use Lavanda: